 Composite wood is made from wood fibers and particles (e.g. wood chips, sawdust) that are bound together by an adhesive.
 They are usually combined with fillers like plastic or straw and finished with veneer or laminate.

-The adhesive in composite wood may contain formaldehyde, which triggers asthma, respiratory allergies, and eye irritation, among other symptoms.
+The adhesive in composite wood may contain formaldehyde, a common VOC that triggers asthma, respiratory allergies, and eye irritation, among other symptoms.
 Moreover, it is also a known human carcinogen that is sadly linked to cancer.

 Many manufacturers use phenol-formaldehyde, a friendlier version that emits less formaldehyde and off-gases quickly.
 But it still does contain harmful formaldehyde, which some people choose to stay away from entirely.